 Swapna Kishore, a dementia caregiver in India, looked after her mother at home till the end.
 This included care for her mother through the 2.5 years when her mother was bedridden and fully dependent.
 In the video below, she shares her experience of care in this stage.

-- Bed sores (also called pressure sores): An explanation is available here: Pressure sores and a video with pictures of sores at various stages and how to prevent them is available here: Pressure Ulcer Education.
-The advantages of having an alternating air pressure mattress are mentioned here.
+- Bed sores (also called pressure sores, pressure ulcers, and decubiti): An explanation is available here: Pressure sores and a video with pictures of sores at various stages and how to prevent them is available here: Pressure Ulcer Education.
+Here’s a paper discussing the advantages of having an alternating air pressure mattress.

 - Aspiration pneumonia (a very common problem in late-stage dementia patients): Read explanations and descriptions here: Wikipedia page, NIH pages and Medscape page.

 - Making the bed/ turning the patient/ lifting and transferring the patient: These are typical home nursing skills, and any nurse should be able to demonstrate how to do this.
 Videos on this topic are described under “making an occupied bed”.
-The exact steps differ on the type of bed being made, and whether it includes draw sheets or not, but the basic technique of fan-folding the sheets and rolling the patient remain the same.
+The specific steps depend on the type of bed and whether it includes draw sheets or not, but the basic technique of fan-folding the sheets and rolling the patient remain the same.
 Explanations are available at various places, such as How to Make a Turning Sheet for the Bedridden, How to Move Someone Who Is Bedridden, and How to Change Bedridden Alzheimer’s Patients.
 An example can be seen here: Making an Occupied Bed.
-Some discussion on lifting techniques is available here.
+Read a discussion on lifting techniques.

 - Diaper change and perineal care: Check this for how to change a diaper: How to Change the Diaper of a Bedridden Patient: To maintain appropriate hygiene, be particular about perineal care.
 An example of how this is done in hospitals for a female patient is shown here: Perineal care.